jwodder/ttyrec2video/README.rst

   used by NetHack's `IBMgraphics <https://nethackwiki.com/wiki/IBMgraphics>`_ option)

+- ``--info`` — Instead of converting the ttyrec file to a video, output the ttyrec's total duration and number of screen updates as a JSON object

+- ``--info-all`` — Like ``--info``, but also include a list of the time & byte offsets of each screen update

 - ``--size <columns> <lines>`` — Set the dimensions of the terminal screen on which the ttyrec was recorded; defaults to 80×24